MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

    > [!div class="mx-imgBorder"]
    > ![Edit queries dialog](media/data-manager-configure-edit-queries.png "Edit queries dialog")

 1. You can also transform your data.
 Select an entity to edit or transform.
-Open one of the menus located at the top of the Power Query window to apply a specific transformation.
+Use the options in the Power Query window to apply transformations.
 Each transformation gets listed under **Applied steps**.
-Power Query provides a lot of pre-built transformation options.
+Power Query provides numerous pre-built transformation options.
 For more information, see [Power Query Transformations](https://docs.microsoft.com/power-query/power-query-what-is-power-query#transformations).

 1. You can add additional entities to your data source by selecting **Get data** in the **Edit queries** dialog.

    These transformations are highly recommended:

-   - If you're ingesting data from a CSV file, and the first row has headers, go to **Transform table** and select **Use headers as first row**.
+   - If you're ingesting data from a CSV file, the first row often contains headers.
+Go to **Transform table** and select **Use headers as first row**.
    - Ensure the data type is set appropriately.

 1. Select **Save** at the bottom of the Power Query window to save the transformations.
 After saving, you'll find your data source on **Data** > **Data sources**.